These tips may come in useful if you're using breathing equipment at home.

 Keeping it clean.
 It is essential that all equipment should be sterilised.
 Ask your doctor exactly how this should be done and stick to the instructions.

 In the mists of time.
-If you are using a mechanical nebuliser and you feel that you are not getting enough mist, check the hose connections, as vibrations can cause these to come loose.
+If you're using a mechanical nebuliser and you feel that you're not getting enough mist, check the hose connections, as vibrations can cause these to come loose.

 Pipe down.
 If the equipment is noisy, you will muffle much of the sound by putting the equipment on a folded newspaper or towel.
 Hard surfaces such as wood could increase the decibel levels.